Separate names with a comma.

 K & K Audio have a DAC kit that's been getting a fair amount of buzz on their forum (on Audio Asylum).
 I bought the Ack dAck non-oversampling DAC - not offered as a kit any more, but I'm very happy with it.
 But NOS DACs are a pretty fringe product, most people seem to love them or hate them.

 I guess it re-clocks the input data?

+Thanks Saurav, I found some kits over there for $250ish.
 I have pretty much decided to go with a DAC1 after all, now I just have to wait for a good deal on one.

 Yeap that's what so cool.
 One can get high quality performance from the cheapest transport (note think discman )